FirelyTeam/firely-docs-firely-server/security/auditing.rst

 #.
 Include user id and name from the JWT token (if present) in the audit log lines.
 #.
 Write the audit information as FHIR AuditEvent resources in the Firely Server Data database.

-These features can be enabled by including ``Vonk.Plugins.Audit`` in the pipeline.
+These features can be enabled by including ``Vonk.Plugin.Audit`` in the pipeline.

 .. code-block:: JavaScript